 When looking for inspiration for a color combination, Callie Hegstrom, the talented designer behind Make Media, suggests taking photos of beautiful colors: “I snap photos of gorgeous color schemes (like flowers, or sunsets), and later sample those colors directly in Photoshop or Illustrator.
 It’s also a great way to match text or graphics with any photo you’re working with to make sure your work is cohesive.”

 So, if you have a photograph with a color scheme that you love, sample colors directly from it to make a quick, easy and effective palette.
 Tools like Photocopa make this technique even easier.
 Simply upload your image, explore the different hues that make it up, and build a stunning color palette in no time at all.

 Callie Hegstrom (@MakeMediaCo) gets her inspiration from real-life color palettes.

-02. Use your color wheel
+02. Use a color wheel

 Artist Marc Chagall came up with a pretty amazing quote to remember what works in terms of color combinations: “All colors are the friends of their neighbors and the lovers of their opposites”.
-In this case, “Friends” stands for analogous colors: those that are side by side on a 12-part color wheel.
+In this case, “Friends” stands for analogous colors: Those that are side by side on a 12-part color wheel.
 On the other hand, Chagall refers to complementary colors as “Lovers”; tones that are directly opposite each other on the wheel.

-Cindy Kinash, the Vancouver-based designer behind Cultivated Mind, explains that “When painting watercolor flowers, a good way to show shadows is to add an analogous color.”
+Cindy Kinash, the Vancouver-based designer behind Cultivated Mind, explains that “when painting watercolor flowers, a good way to show shadows is to add an analogous color.”

 In this piece by Cindy Kinash, light blue is paired with darker blue and purple to create a sense of depth.